by Annie Laukaitis

 List all the general must-haves, such as preferred payment gateways or marketplace integrations.

-Add extras that your business needs, like automatic sales tax/shipping rate calculation.
+Add extras that your business needs, like automatic sales tax and shipping rate calculation.

 Prioritise all the nice-to-haves from 1 to 5, with 1 being a crucial feature for driving revenues and 5 as a handy add-on that could make your day-to-day operations more efficient.